 About Bank of Tennessee

 Bank of Tennessee opened in 1974 in Kingsport and now has 16 locations in East Tennessee and Western North Carolina, as well as three in Middle Tennessee.
 The permanent Knoxville office will be open by the end of 2017.

 For more information, visit www.bankoftennessee.com.
 To contact the Knoxville office, call 866-378-9500 or visit the temporary location at 1111 Northshore Drive, Suite 295.

 Garland “Bubba” Evely Honored with Leaders in Christian Service Award

 Andrew McKeehan appointed as Carter County Market President

-In observance of Memorial Day our branch locations will be closed Monday, May 29th, 2017.
-Although our branches will be closed, you can still bank with us anytime by using our ATMs, Online Banking, Mobile Banking, Mobile Deposit and Fingertip Banking.
+In observance of Verterans’ Day our Village branch location, ITMs and Customer Care Center will be closed Saturday, November 11th, 2017.
+You can still bank with us anytime by using our ATMs, Online Banking, Mobile Banking, Mobile Deposit and Fingertip Banking.
 Thank you for your business!

 Veterans’ Day: Saturday, November 11, 2017